GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor vs ASUS ProArt Display PA278QV 27" WQHD Monitor

 Frequently Asked Questions

-GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor excels if you value hdmi 2.1 ports support 4k @ 120hz for ps5 and xbox series x (utilizing dsc or chroma subsampling due to 24gbps bandwidth).
-ASUS ProArt Display PA278QV 27" WQHD Monitor is better if you prioritize factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
-Pick based on your budget and daily use.
+GIGABYTE M28U 28" 4K 144Hz KVM Gaming Monitor is the better choice if you prioritize hdmi 2.1 ports support 4k @ 120hz for ps5 and xbox series x (utilizing dsc or chroma subsampling due to 24gbps bandwidth).
+ASUS ProArt Display PA278QV 27" WQHD Monitor wins if you value factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
+Both are rated highly (4.3★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure